mitsuhiko/lucumr/2024/10/14/mixing-oss-and-money.rst

 face challenges.
 WordPress by all accounts is a massive success.
 WordPress is in the top 1% of open source projects in terms of impact, success, and financial return for its creator.
-Yet despite that — and it finding an actual business model to commercialize it — it's creator suffers from the same fate as many small Open Source libraries: a feeling of being wronged.
+Yet despite that — and it finding an actual business model to commercialize it — its creator suffers from the same fate as many small Open Source libraries: a feeling of being wronged.